|Prerequisites and co-requisites

 The examination takes place in one of the four subject areas (mathematics, thermodynamics, electrical engineering, research seminar).
 Which of the four areas is examined is determined individually for each student within the framework of the admission procedure.

-The examination takes the form of a final written examination in mathematics, thermodynamics or electrical engineering, or by submitting a seminar paper in the research seminar.
+The examination takes the form of a written or oral examination in mathematics, thermodynamics or electrical engineering, or by submitting a seminar paper in the research seminar.

 The topics in mathematics, thermodynamics and electrical engineering listed in this course are assumed in all other courses of the study.